keanutaufan/cpp-dsa/DataStructure/Stack/README.md

 The stack class will be defined as a template class, which will allow the user to use the stack with any data type.
 The class will have the following private
 members:
-- `top` - A pointer to the top of the stack.
+- `m_top` - A pointer to the top of the stack.
-- `stackSize` - The size of the stack.
+- `m_size` - The size of the stack.

 The class will have the following public methods:
 - `Stack` - The constructor for the stack class.
 - `push` - Adds an element to the top of the stack.
 - `pop` - Removes the element at the top of the stack.
 - `peek` - Returns the element at the top of the stack.
-- `isEmpty` - Returns true if the stack is empty, false otherwise.
+- `is_empty` - Returns true if the stack is empty, false otherwise.
 - `size` - Returns the size of the stack.
 - `~Stack` - The destructor for the stack class.